Dyang0/Personal-Man-Page/README.md

 The sentiment behind this Ebook is to combat our tendency to feed into bad habits.
 Unless you are a well versed software developer with many years in the job force, we tend to be okay with what works- although there are tools or resources to make life easier.
 I want to expose developers to those tools or resources so they don't waste time.

-In equation form...

 Bad Habits + Ignorance = Complexity = Wasted Time & Resources

 The primary sources of wasted time includes
 - recalling commands (this includes gdb commands for debugging)
-- effective debugging techniques (use of gdb etc)
+- effective debugging (use of gdb extensions, formatting, etc)

 *I may add to this list in the future